 An award-winning Senior Executive who builds and leads high performing teams to deliver transformational change in large volume, complex and highly regulated environments.

-Recognised for his leadership across community, corporate and government organisations, Craig has successfully implemented sustainable operating models that are both customer-centric and profitable.
+Recognised for his leadership across community, corporate and government organisations, Craig has successfully implemented innovative and sustainable operating models that are both customer-centric and profitable.

-In December 2013, Craig was appointed to the role of Chief Executive Officer at State Trustees; the organisation has undertaken significant transformation under his leadership with a focus on people, systems and process efficiencies, with the client being at the centre of all decision-making.
+In December 2013, Craig was appointed to the role of Chief Executive Officer at State Trustees; the organisation has undertaken significant transformation under his leadership with a focus on people, innovation, efficiencies and culture, with the client being at the centre of all decision-making.

-Craig is a Member of the Financial Services Council Trustee Board, the Treasurer of the Australian Guardianship and Administrative Council, member of the Central Asia/Middle East Region Council for Variety – the Children’s Charity International and an official Ambassador to Australia’s multicultural broadcaster, SBS.
+Craig is a member of the La Trobe Business School MBA Advisory Board, council member of the Central Asia/Middle East Region for Variety – the Children’s Charity International and an official Ambassador to Australia’s multicultural broadcaster, SBS.

-An alumnus of Leadership Victoria, Williamson Community Leadership Program, Craig has also received an International Exemplary Leader Award from the Chair Academy for Advances in Academic and Administrative Leadership, and has been recognised by the Australian Institute of Management for his contribution to the Australian business community, receiving the highest endorsement that can be awarded; Fellow status.
+An alumnus of Leadership Victoria, Williamson Community Leadership Program, Craig has also received an International Exemplary Leader Award from the Chair Academy for Advances in Academic and Administrative Leadership, and has been recognised by the Institute of Managers and Leaders for his contribution to the Australian business community, receiving the highest endorsement that can be awarded; Fellow status.

-In 2015 Craig was honoured by Swinburne University having been conferred with the title of Adjunct Industry Fellow within the Faculty of Business and Law.
-In 2016, Craig was conferred with the title of Adjunct Fellow within the College of Business, Victoria University and became an alumni at Harvard Business School.
+In 2015 Craig was conferred with the title of Adjunct Industry Fellow within the Faculty of Business and Law, Swinburne University and in 2016, Craig was conferred with the title of Adjunct Fellow within the College of Business, Victoria University and became an Associate of the Melbourne Business School in 2017.

 DipMgt, CAHRI, MCIPD